errbotio/errbot/docs/index.rst

 Err - the pluggable chatbot
 ===========================

-*Err is a GPL3-licensed chat bot for XMPP and IRC networks, designed to be easily deployable, extensible and maintainable.
+*Err is a GPL3-licensed chat-bot designed to be easily deployable, extensible and maintainable.
 Our goal is to make it easy for you to write your own plugins so you can make it do whatever you want.*

 Simple to build upon
 --------------------